mcsee/Software-Design-Articles/Articles/Quotes/Software Engineering Great Quotes/readme.md

 * * *

 > A human organization is just as much an information system as any computer system.
 It is almost certainly more complex, but the same fundamental ideas apply.
-Things that are fundamentally difficult, like concurrency and coupling, are difficult in the real world of people, too.
+Things that are fundamentally difficult, like concurrency and coupling, are difficult in the real-world of people, too.

 _Dave Farley_